pmdevita/nextcord-ormar/Readme.md

 ### Roadmap

-Other than bug fixes as they arise, NXAlembic is being planned to have more work done to support more Alembic features.
+Other than bug fixes as they arise, the current plan is to just add the rest of the Alembic commands to NXAlembic.
 If there is a specific feature you want that is missing from either the bot integration or NXAlembic, feel free to open an issue.

 ### Thanks to

 Miguel Grinberg for [Flask-Migrations](https://github.com/miguelgrinberg/Flask-Migrate) which was a useful example.

 [Mike Bayer](https://github.com/zzzeek) for [SQLAlchemy](https://www.sqlalchemy.org/) and [Alembic](https://github.com/sqlalchemy/alembic/)